harys722/github-guides/src/error.md

 [Go back to Home](https://gh-guides.rweb.site/)

 In the meantime why not play a little game?
 Here, let's see how many times you can click the below button.
+Warning: your progess will not be saved!

 <button-counter></button-counter>

-> [!WARNING]
-> Your progress will not be saved.

 ---